-- Split the base set cards into their eleven decks, shuffle them, and arrange them like a clock, as shown above.
-If space is an issue, you can arrange them differently. - Take one card from each of the shuffled Age 1 through 10 (not Age 11) decks, and place them facedown at the top of the clock, under the Achievements info card.
-These are Standard Achievements and are not looked at during setup or gameplay. - 3 Place the base set's five Special Achievements nearby. - Place the Junk info card nearby.
+- Take one card from each of the shuffled Age 1 through 10 (not Age 11) decks, and place them facedown at the top of the clock, under the Achievements info card.
+These are Standard Achievements and are not looked at during setup or gameplay. - 3 Place the base set's five Special Achievements nearby. - 4 Place the Junk info card nearby.

-front of them.
+Each player takes a Reference Card and places it in front of them.
 It provides both useful information and a home for your Score and Achievements.